 Brenda is an artist based in Ravensthorpe on the south coast of Western Australia.
 Her paintings of local flora and fauna are regular prize winners at porcelain exhibitions.

 Shown below is a variety of her innovative subject matter and designs....

 Brenda produces some wonderfully different work - from intricate design to her distinctive masks.
 Shown above sculpted boab nuts, bowl, tiles and masks.

 Heather is an internationally recognized author, teacher and artist.
-Her knowledge and expertise with lustres is second to none and her work remains eagerly sought after.
+Her knowledge and expertise with lustres is second to none.

-Visit the links page for a link to Heather's website.
+Follow the link on the links page to visit Heather's website.